 You can use whatever shapes or animals you’d like with this stopper.
 All you need is iron-on transfer sheets.
 You’ll print your desired pattern right on the sheets before carefully cutting them out.
 Get a flexible but durable fabric and cut out two 37-inch by 5-inch rectangles.
 Whatever fabric you choose, make sure your iron-on transfers show up.

 Iron your fabric to remove any wrinkles and give yourself a flat work surface.
 Carefully arrange your transfer onto the right side of our fabric, and make sure you leave at least a ½-inch seam allowance on all sides.
 Iron your silhouettes into place.
 The transfer paper will have exact instructions on it.

 Now you’re ready to assemble your stopper.
 With the right sides of the fabric facing, pin both rectangles together.
 Stitch along the seam, making sure you leave one shorter end open to fill it.
 Turn the stopper right side out, and use a pencil to push the corners of the ends out.
 Iron your fabric so it’s flat again.
-You’ll need roughly 54 ounces of bean fill to stuff the stopper.
+You’ll need roughly 54 ounces of bean fill to stuff the draft stopper.
 To finish it, blind stitch the open end closed and set your stopper against your door.

 Make sure you follow the instructions when you iron on your transfer.
 If you don’t, the transfer won’t stick as well as it should.

 10. Magnetic Draft Stopper